Malignant biphasic mesothelioma is the second most common cell type of the disease.

 In biphasic cases, epithelioid cells and sarcomatoid cells can exist close together.
 They can also appear within separate areas of a tumor.

 These cell types are important to detect because some clinical trials and treatments target specific cell types.
 The characteristics of your cell type do not affect your symptoms.
 They may only affect your life expectancy by a few months.

-Epithelioid mesothelioma is comprised of round, cube-like cells that have long and slender microvilli, which are small hair-like protrusions in the cell membrane.
+Epithelioid mesothelioma has round, cube-like cells with long and slender microvilli, which are small hair-like protrusions in the cell membrane.

-Biphasic mesothelioma is often called the “mixed” cell type because it is made up of cells from both of the other mesothelioma cell types.
+Biphasic mesothelioma is often called the “mixed” cell type because it has cells from both mesothelioma cell types.

 Sarcomatoid mesothelioma is made up of spindle-shaped cells arranged in a disorganized fashion.